VIDEO: Gifts of Christmas Pasts Inspires This Sports Fanatic Every Holiday Season

 ABC Talking Monday Night Football

 ABOVE VIDEO: Howard Cosell appeared on the box of the ABC Talking Monday Night Football game.

 If you never had the pleasure of playing this game as a kid then you missed out.
 This was a game my dad and I played a lot together.

-Inside this game was a football field and 50 or so little records that you slid into a little red player and whatever came out of the little speaker is what you did on the board.
+Inside this game were a football field and 50 or so little records that you slid into a little red player and whatever came out of the little speaker is what you did on the board.

 Table Top Hockey

-ABOVE VIDEO: One of those toys that irritated Dad to assemble, table top hockey provided hours of fun and fast action.
+ABOVE VIDEO: One of those toys that irritated Dad to assemble, tabletop hockey provided hours of fun and fast action.

 A great classic game that I got as a present as early as 1976.